ONLYOFFICE/docspace-api-sdk-swift/docs/RoomsAPI.md

     open class func getRoomLinks(id: Int, type: LinkType? = nil, completion: @escaping (_ data: FileShareArrayWrapper?, _ error: Error?) -> Void)
 ```

+Returns the links of the room with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-room-links/).